2017 A to Z: Letter E…

 I graduated in 1970, with nothing on my horizon… no plans for college, just continuing to work.
 I never had goals of what I wanted to do with my life.
 Little did I know, that after only one year out of school…I would marry, move. and live an entirely different life from how I grew up.
 I had married a Yankee, probably the biggest taboo of my life.
 LOL

-Email: I soon graduated from writing letters to hearing “you’ve got mail.”
+I soon graduated from writing letters to hearing “you’ve got mail.”
 Writing letters is now a lost art, but on the rare occasions when I do receive a letter… it’s exciting to sit down and read.
-While writing a letter and waiting for a response is exciting… with email, it can all be in the matter of minutes.
+While writing a letter and waiting for a response is exciting… with email, it can be in a matter of minutes.
 I soon became hooked on email, especially for family history and keeping up with family.
 Everything soon became so much more “instant.”

 Want to read more, then click… 2017: A to Z… All About Me!